look/query-parser/tutorial/build_a_query_parser.md

 <h1 class="title">Build a query parser</h1>
-<h2 class="subtitle">Why and how, with an example in Ruby and Parslet</h2>
+<h2 class="subtitle">Why and how, with an example using Ruby, Parslet, and Elasticsearch</h2>

 _By [Luke Francl](http://www.recursion.org) ([look@recursion.org](mailto:look@recursion.org)), XXX 2017_

 More than a few times in my career, I've been part of a project that needed search.
 A Lucene-based search engine fits the bill.
-Somebody<sup>[1](#fn1)</sup> finds the search engine's built-in query parser, wires it up, and that is that.
+Somebody<sup id="fn1-body">[1](#fn1)</sup> finds the search engine's built-in query parser, wires it up, and that is that.
 It seems like a good idea and it's easy.

 However, it's better to write your own query parser, for two reasons.
 First, **built-in parsers are too powerful**.
-They are confusing and allow users to trigger expensive queries that can kill performance.
+They are confusing and allow users to trigger expensive queries that kill performance.
 Second, **built-in parsers are too generic**.
-There is a tension between queries that are safe to execute and giving users a powerful query language -- which they expect.
+There is a tension between queries that are safe to execute and giving users a powerful query language&mdash;which they expect.
 However, built-in query parsers tend to be all-or-nothing: either they are safe, or they provide extraordinary power that can be too dangerous to expose.
 You can't select only the features you need.
 When you control your own parser, you can add features to it and customize _your_ application's search behavior for _your_ users.

 This might sound daunting, but thanks to easy-to-use parser libraries, it's straightforward.
 There is **no magic** in the built-in query parser.
 It constructs low-level queries the same way as using those objects directly.